Tatton (constituency): 1997–2010

 Under the Fourth Periodic Review of constituencies, the number of constituencies in Cheshire was increased from 10 to 11 and Northwich was now included in the newly created constituency of Weaver Vale.
-To compensate for this loss, Alderley Edge was transferred from Macclesfield.
+To partly compensate for this loss, Alderley Edge was transferred from Macclesfield.

-2010–2019: The Parliamentary Constituencies (England) Order 2007 defined the boundaries as:

-The Borough of Macclesfield wards of Alderley Edge, Chelford, Dean Row, Fulshaw, Handforth, High Legh, Hough, Knutsford Bexton, Knutsford Nether, Knutsford Norbury Booths, Knutsford Over, Lacey Green, Mere, Mobberley, Morley & Styal, and Plumley; and the Borough of Vale Royal wards of Barnton, Cogshall, Lostock & Wincham, Rudheath & South Witton, Seven Oaks & Marston, and Shakerley.

-Minor changes due to revision of ward boundaries.
+2010–2024

-However, before the new boundaries came into force for the 2010 election, the districts making up the county of Cheshire were abolished on 1 April 2009, being replaced by four unitary authorities.
+The Parliamentary Constituencies (England) Order 2007 made only marginal changes to Tatton.
+However, before this came into force for the 2010 election, the districts making up the county of Cheshire were abolished on 1 April 2009, being replaced by four unitary authorities.
 Consequently, the constituency's boundaries became: